- 1.5 tbsp olive oil

 - 100 g green cabbage, sliced

 - 200 g red onion, sliced

 Preheat the oven to 180°C, 160°C fan, gas 4.
 Heat ½ tablespoon of the oil in a pan and cook the onion for 5 minutes, adding in the garlic for the last minute.
-Spoon into a bowl with the turkey mince, half of the coriander, the galangal paste, half the chopped chilli and the lime zest.
+Spoon into a bowl with the turkey mince, half of the coriander, the galangal paste, half a chilli (finely chopped) and the lime zest.
 Mix to combine and then shape into 4 patties.

 Brush the burgers with ½ tablespoon of the remaining oil, then cook on a hot griddle pan or BBQ for 3-4 minutes on each side, until golden.
 Transfer to a baking tray and cook in the oven for 10-15 minutes, until cooked through.

 Meanwhile, brush the remaining oil over the pak choi slices and griddle for 2 minutes on each side.
 Put the pak choi onto the toasted ciabatta halves and top with the burgers.
 Spoon over the peanut satay dip and add a few chilli slices.

 To make the slaw, in a bowl, mix the carrot, cabbage, red onion, coriander and half a finely chopped chilli, then pour over the lime juice.
 Serve alongside the burger.

 Cook’s tip: save time by serving this with a ready-made coleslaw.